Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1940:

 At 02:41 hrs Central European Time on Sept.
 16-1940 she was torpedoed abaft of Hatch 2 on the starboard side by U-99 (Kretschmer) and sunk 15 n. miles northwest of Rockall, when on a voyage from Dalhousie to Belfast and River Tyne with 500 standards of timber.
-She had originally been in Convoy SC 3 which had left Sydney C. B. on sept.
-2, but couldn't keep up with the speed and had lost the convoy on the same day (time given by "Nortraships flåte" is 23:38, Sept.
+She had originally been in Convoy SC 3 which had left Sydney, C. B. on Sept.
+2, but couldn't keep up with the speed and had lost the convoy shortly after departure (A. Hague suggests she became a straggler on the 14th - "Nortraships flåte" gives the time of attack as 23:38, Sept.
 15).

 The bridge was smashed in the explosion and the wheelhouse collapsed, but the helmsman (possibly Ordinary Seaman Underwood or Jr. Ordinary Seaman Mori) was not injured.
 2 lifeboats were lowered; they also tried to get the motorboat out, but this proved impossible as the deck cargo had been thrown over the winch by the explosion.
 Once they were in the boats they were hailed by the U-boat.
 The ship sank about 20 minutes after the attack.